BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 9: Analyze the results

 The allelic profile of the typed genomes will be in the folder: ```results/results_alleles.tsv``` which is the output of the file released by the script above.
-Others output released by the above script will be in the folder ```results/```, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv
+Others output released by the above script will be in the folder ```results/```, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv and results_statistics.tsv.

+**Note**: After releasing the ```results/``` folder, analyze the file ```results/results_statistics.tsv.```contains the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed schema we consider that an isolate is considered typed through this schema when at least 95% of the targets are found in the genome of interest**.

 ## Step 10: Allele profile view by minimum spanning tree (MST)